xmen1404/Machine-Learning/CIFAR-10/Readme.md

 # Train Neural Network for CIFAR-10 dataset
 I developed a neural network model for CIFAR-10 dataset.
 This is an assignment in the course CoE202 at my university.

+# Usage
+The source code is a .ipynb file which can be run on Google Colab and other websites that support this notebook document (e.g. Kaggle).
+The weights of final model can be found [here](https://drive.google.com/file/d/1iXHMOqtOQWoHsn4XZUpo5coiPxRmXJl1/view?usp=sharing).

 # Phases of development

 Phase 1: